SaraRostami/SaraRostami.github.io/projects.markdown

 # Projects

-These are some of my selected projects and homeworks that I've done for my university courses.
+These are some of my selected projects and homeworks that I've done for my university courses, and also, some independent projects that I've done throughout my career.